 You’ll find everything you need to customize your Messenger in your Messenger settings in your left-hand menu.

-As you begin to customize your Messenger, you’ll see how it will appear for both your visitors and users on the right-hand side of your screen.
+As you begin to customize your Messenger, you’ll see a preview of your changes on the right-hand side of your screen.

 Not what you’re looking for?